itaibassi/itaibassi.github.io/papers/index.markdown

 # Upcoming papers and submitted manuscripts

-`2022.`[Free Choice and Presuppositional Exhaustification](https://ling.auf.net/lingbuzz/006122) (with Guillermo Del Pinal and Uli Sauerland).
-Submitted to *Semantics and Pragmatics*.
+`2023.`[Free Choice and Presuppositional Exhaustification](https://ling.auf.net/lingbuzz/006122) (with Guillermo Del Pinal and Uli Sauerland).
+Accepted to *Semantics and Pragmatics*.

 `2022.` Pre-DP *only* is a propositional operator at LF: A new argument from ellipsis (with Aron Hirsch and Tue Trinh).
 To appear in *<font color="lightblue"> SALT32 Proceedings</font>*.